jappeace/zip-codec/Readme.md

   https://github.com/tymmym/zip-conduit/blob/master/bench/Bench.hs
 + [x] Add test for concurrent reading.
       (apparantly the zip package does this right? see how they do it)
++ [x] figure out how to bench concurrent functions (I think by default criterion already spawns a bunch of threads).

 + [ ] Add a concurrent writing implementation and test it.
-+ [x] figure out how to bench concurrent functions (I think by default criterion already spawns a bunch of threads).
+  + [ ] Figure out how to track the central dir with that par writing method.
 ## Alternatives

 + [zip](https://hackage.haskell.org/package/zip):